V-Valkiriya/Portraits/README.md

 A site for ordering portrait painting.

 Used native JavaScript.
-Contains elements such as: modal windows, contact forms, sliders, phone mask, calculator, filter, images changing, burger menu, work with server.
+Contains elements such as: modal windows, contact forms, sliders, phone mask, calculator, filter, images changing, accordion paragraph, burger menu, work with server.

 ## Technical specification
 1. The presence of animated elements.